 You have just got your first car and you are over the moon.
 You cannot wait to take it for a long drive and enjoy the convenience of having your own vehicle.
 Congratulations!
 What you must remember, however, is that your car is only as good as you take care of it.
 If you look after your car, it will be the best servant.
 If you abandon it, best believe it will frustrate you and become the worst master you have ever encountered.
 After a house, a car is to most people the biggest asset they own.
 Treating it with care will ward off all those annoying mechanical problems that keep cropping up and it will serve you for a longer time.

 Get it serviced frequently

-If you do not want your car to break down every now and again, get it serviced frequently.
+If you do not want your car to end up as a clunker and break down every now and again, get it serviced frequently.
 This way, those small problems can be arrested before they get out of hand.
 You don’t want to cough up huge amounts of money to buy new parts, do you?
 While you might be in a position to do some of the maintenance yourself, some problems need a professional eye to locate and a professional hand to fix.

 Keep it covered

 Your car might look all new and shiny now, but that will hardly be the case after you leave it exposed in the sun for hours on end.
 A car cover will protect your car’s paintwork from chipping and deteriorating due to the effects of UV rays.
 An outdoor car cover will also protect it from the rain, which might in turn cause rusting and substantially reduce the appeal of your car.
 Water from the rain has the tendency to seep into the car’s interior and damage seats, on top of corroding the metal parts.

 If you leave near the sea, the sea air can really do a number on your car’s exterior.
 You may want to keep it exposed only when you really have to.
 Bird droppings are yet another universal pet peeve that destroys your paintwork.
 A car cover will keep droppings, fallen leaves, sand and all sorts of windblown junk from damaging your car.